MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 # Surge Protection (preview)

-Surge Protection helps limit overuse of your capacity by limiting the total amount of compute background jobs consume.
+Surge Protection helps limit overuse of your capacity by limiting the amount of compute consumed by background jobs.
 This helps protect interactive jobs and helps the capacity recover faster if there is a period of throttling or rejections.
 You configure Surge Protection for each capacity.
 Surge Protection helps prevent throttling and rejections but is not a substitute for capacity optimization, scaling up, and scaling out.

 ### Prerequisites